Jack clare from HOLY WELL GLASS PREPARING A DETAILED SURVEY OF ALL THE WINDOWS Sept 2022 - AFTER 500 YEARS THIS IS ONE OF THE WORST!

 The south aisle stained glass is 15th century in style and regarded as very high quality

 There were 2 Lanteglos Rectors with the surname Morton 1466 and 1489.
+Likely to be relatives

-There was another Rector Thomas Maddys 1487 who was known to be close to John Morton.
+There was another Rector, Thomas Maddys 1487 who was known to be close to John Morton.
 Richard III locked Morton in the Tower of London as a Lancastrian supporter, but he escaped to Flanders.
 Thomas Maddys was one of the people sent to Flanders with a pardon from Richard III for John Morton - but Morton decided not to risk it!

 There is a Morton coat of arms in the north chancel window.
-With very expensive with gold rays surrounding it.
+With very expensive gold rays surrounding it.

 THE MORTON COAT OF ARMS in the north chancel 15th century window at St Julitta’s